 If you are using MindMup without signing in (free users), we are not collecting or processing any of your personal data.

-If you are signing in using a third-party, such as Google or Microsoft, we will store your name, e-mail address and basic third-party profile information (such as the user account identifier and domain), along with the time of the authentication operation, in a database on AWS, for security and auditing purposes.
-This applies both to free and commercial users.
+If you are signing in using a third-party, such as Google or Microsoft, we will store your basic third-party profile information (such as the user account identifier and domain), along with the time of the authentication operation, in a database on AWS, for security and auditing purposes.
+This applies both to free and Gold users.